 1. Favorite summer foods: What foods are special to you in the summer time?

-2. Journal the word summer and draw/paint/doodle/collage all your favorite things about summertime
+2. What does summer mean to you?
+Journal the word “summer” across a page and draw/paint/doodle/collage all your favorite things you associate with the summertime season!

 4. Summer Bucket List: What are the top 5 things you want to do this summer?